 For more in depth directions on how to dry your jerky, visit my page Jerky Making Methods or click on the pictures below.

 - ¾ teaspoon lemon pepper

 - ¼ cup water

 - Pick a lean cut of beef and trim all visible fat.
 After trimming the fat, place the meat in the freezer for an hour or two to partially freeze.
-If purchasing already sliced beef, skip steps 1 & 3.
+If purchasing already sliced beef as I did, skip the freezing step.

 - While the meat is in the freezer, combine and mix the soy sauce, water, black pepper, garlic powder, lemon pepper, and salt in a medium size bowl or ziplock bag.

-- Remove meat from the freezer and slice against the grain between ⅛" - ¼" in thickness.
+- Remove meat from the freezer and slice against the grain between ⅛" - ¼" in thickness and 1" wide.

 - Add sliced beef to the mixture and marinate for 6-24 hours in the refrigerator.